-Cruises are a mode of travel which has changed in recent years from a being a luxury to being a more affordable and popular way of taking a holiday.
-Cruise travel is becoming more popular with all age groups
+Cruises are a mode of travel which has changed in recent years from being a luxury to being an affordable and easily accessible way of taking a holiday.
+Cruise travel is becoming more popular with all age groups.

-Many cruise ships are very large with crew and passengers numbering in the thousands.
+Many cruise ships are huge with crew and passengers numbering in the thousands.

 While cruises appear to be becoming more popular with younger people, a high proportion of their passengers are elderly or disabled and may have pre-existing medical problems.

-Large cruise ships will usually have good basic general practice type of medical facilities.
-Some also have intensive care unit style facilities, but if sick passengers have to be taken ashore their care will be only as good as what is available at the port of call.
-It is important that this eventuality is covered by the traveller’s insurance because it can be very costly.
+Large cruise ships usually have basic general practice type medical facilities.
+Some also have in addition, a basic intensive care unit, but if additional facilities are needed and the passenger has to be taken ashore in an emergency, the care will only as good as what is available at the port of call.
+It is essential that the traveller’s insurance covers this eventuality because it can be very costly.

 Food, alcohol and accidents